daysantace/AceInvaders/README.md

 Ace Invaders should compile.
 If you encounter a runtime error or bug while playing, refer to the "I've spotted a bug!" in this README.
 ### System requirements
 Note - if you are compiling the source code directly with GameMaker: Studio 2, then you should consult its [minimum requirements](https://help.yoyogames.com/hc/en-us/articles/360002406417-Technical-Setup-Info#System%20Requirements).<br>
-Additionaly, if you are running Ace Invaders on quite literally any modern OS, then their minimum requirements would be higher than Ace Invaders.
-It's not a resource-intensive game.<br>
 These are not properly tested but rather calculated by measuring utilisation from Task Manager.
-It may not be fully accurate.<br>
+It may not be fully accurate, however, relatively soon, this will be slightly more accurate.<br>
 <br>
 * RAM - 64 MB
-* CPU - Intel Core 2 Duo E8200 or equivelant
+* CPU - Intel Core 2 Duo E8400 or equivalent
-* GPU - GeForce 6600 GT or equivelant
+* GPU - GeForce 6600 GT or equivalent
 * Storage - 1 MB avaliable

 These may (read: will) increase over time as Ace Invaders' development goes on.<br>